DJBarnes/django-adminlte2-pdq/README.md

     :information_source: **NOTE**
     The **adminlte2_pdq** app should be listed before any Django apps so that template overriding works correctly.
-Additionally, if you plan to override any Django-AdminLTE2-PDQ templates, they should be listed above the **adminlte2_pdq app**.
+Additionally, if you plan to override any Django-AdminLTE2-PDQ templates, the apps containing those templates should be listed above the **adminlte2_pdq app**.

     ---